-NOTE: Clearing a display's memory erases all messages, graphics, and the password that have been programmed into the display.
+NOTE: Clearing a display's memory erases all messages, graphics, and passwords that have been programmed into the display.

 Step When you do this You see this 1 Press PROGRAM .
 PROG TEXT A 2 Press BACK until CLEAR MEMORY appears.
 CLEAR MEMORY 3 Press ADV .
-WARNING! then 4 Press Y to clear the display's memory.
-The display will return to normal operation and show this screen.
+WARNING! then CLEAR ALL?
+Y/N 4 Press Y to clear the display's memory.
+The display will return to normal operation and this screen will appear.
 PROG TEXT A 5 After setting the date and time, press RUN twice to return to normal operation.